Setting Up a Bitnob Account

 Use sandbox keys to test wallet creation, payments, and webhooks without moving real funds.

-Data resets periodically; don’t rely on sandbox for long-term records.
+Sandbox data may reset periodically; don’t rely on it for long-term records.

 Production Environment

-Only switch here when you’ve fully tested flows and completed any required KYC.
+Only switch after fully testing all flows and completing any required KYC.

 Generate HMAC Client ID and Secret Key